Oak Creek Power Plant

 Coal

-The Oak Creek generating site is comprised of two power plants:
+The Oak Creek generating site is composed of two power plants:

 Oak Creek Power Plant (OCPP) and Elm Road Generating Station (ERGS)